sara-nl/EAR-harvest-heterogenous-energy-plugin/tests/README.md

 Tests
 -----
 The EAR package includes two type of tests.
-The **check tests**, prepared to be executed after the `make` by typing `make check`, with and without privileges, ald also **functional tests and misc test tools**, which tests library functionalities against your software and hardware platform.
+The **check tests**, prepared to be executed after the `make` by typing `make check`, with and without privileges, and also **functional tests and misc test tools**, which tests library functionalities against your software and hardware platform.

 Make check tests list
 ---------------------